-- Related work and/or research experience: Experience in a work or research environment can be valuable preparation for graduate studies.
-Applicants should include a summary of such experience in the statement of purpose.
+- Related work and/or research experience: Experience in a work or research environment can be valuable preparation for graduate studies but it is not required.

 - Letters of recommendation: Three letters of recommendation from faculty members or employers who can assess the applicant's academic potential for a graduate program are required.

 - Interviews: Prior to acceptance, we will conduct videochat interviews with promising applicants to further assess their interests and qualifications.
 Successful applicants will be invited to visit the Ithaca and Geneva campuses to meet in-person with faculty, staff, and students.
 For applicants for whom visiting Cornell is impractical, we may conduct additional interviews by phone or videochat.